Outburn-IL/foob-docs/solution-description.md

 > FUME versions and components:

 The  **FUME** architecture is comprised of the following components:
 1. The **FUME mapping engine** is the core of the FUME FHIR® conversion and interoperability solution.
-The FUME engine runs as an API and uses the FHIR Server for storing and managing transformation maps as FHIR StructureMaps resources.
-The FUME engine may use the same FHIR Server as the production one for managing organizational resources or an independent one.
+The FUME engine runs as an API and uses the FHIR Server for storing and managing transformation maps as FHIR ConformanceResources resources.
+The FUME engine shall use the FHIR Server for managing ConformanceResources.We recommended using the IRIS FHIR Repository as a FUME backend; however, any FHIR Server can be used.
+The FUME Engine can be operated in Stateless mode with no FHIR Server; however, the FUME Plugin solution does not support it
 2. The **FUME mapping designer** is a flexible and interactive FHIR® mapper providing the capability for creating and managing conversion maps.

 The **FUME** is available in two versions: **Community and Enterprise**.
 The table below represents the main differences between them: